dkleehammer/autoconfig/README.rst

 (From mkleehammer/autoconfig) - the `12 Factor App <http://12factor.net>`_ recommends keeping
 configuration in environment variables...

-The problem that I see in the Node.js community is the developer or even the runtime machine (QA/Production webservers) is they are using configuration on the command line or setting environment variables to the running user.
+A common solution, that can lead to problems, is to set environment variables or command line options to the currently running user's environment.
 The first problem is Windows vs macOS/Linux style of setting the environment varable "SET NODE_ENV=development (or setx) vs export NODE_ENV=development".
-The other option is to set it directly in the run node command, but that is even more confusing on Windows vs macOS/Linux "SET NODE_ENV=development && node index.js vs NODE_ENV=development node index.js".
+The other option is to set it directly in the run node command, but that is sometimes more confusing on Windows vs macOS/Linux "SET NODE_ENV=development && node index.js vs NODE_ENV=development node index.js".

-In the end, this usually this results into a config file on the computer or hard-coded (env = process.env.NODE_ENV ? process.env.NODE_ENV : 'development') that is checked-in with some sort of .dev .qa .prod in the filename and could easily be error prone.
+In the end, this usually ends up to using a config file on the computer or hard-coded (env = process.env.NODE_ENV ? process.env.NODE_ENV : 'development') that is checked-in with some sort of .dev .qa .prod in the filename and could easily be error prone.
 The computer "usually" never changes environments mid-development cycle so it makes sense to have a configruation that is